 6. Lenders’ bank charges for non-requested services which are tagged on to the mortgage loan.
 This occurs when on signing a mortgage loan a lender throws in a bunch of unrequested services such as life covers, home insurance, pension plans or non-requested credit cards.
 This is null and void as per Additional Disposition number 10.23 of LCGC.

 Having said this, the reason why an offered mortgage loan may be so competitive in the first place is only because a lender has tagged these unrequested services which help them to offset the financial shortfall of the loan itself.
 On removing them, the lender will be forced to immediately raise the applicable interest rate as this interest rate was, in practice, not feasible (without incurring in a financial loss).
-It was merely a “hook” to entice you to hire the whole range of financial services available –unbeknownst to you– (this is really where they will make their profit).
+It was merely a ‘bait’ to entice you to hire the whole range of financial services available – unbeknownst to you – (this is really where they will make a profit, not from the mortgage loan itself).

 7. Clause rounding off to the nearest decimal point in variable interest loans.This clause will round off the figures in detriment of the borrower.
 This may not sound like such a big deal but when the lender rounds off the interest rate applicable on, for example, a €300,000 loan to be repaid in 25 years’ time this can translate into thousands of Euros which are unduly added in on repaying it.
 This has been forbidden as from the 22nd of November 2002 onwards (but some lenders still attempt to include it nonetheless).